troessner/articles/draft-the-rockstar-killer-ninja-10xcoder-and-you.markdown

 * Conventional hiring wisdom is flawed at best because it overvalues tangible features and neglects intangible ones
 * TODO

+Overall I tend to be more focused on potential ("what could the candidate be doing") instead of on history ("what has the candidate been doing") since talent is [vastly overrated]((http://static6.businessinsider.com/image/56a0ec0de6183ebe4a8bab61-1190-625/ufc-champion-conor-mcgregor-has-a-great-perspective-on-what-it-takes-to-be-successful.jpg))
+) and, given you are motivated, you can become good at anything in a reasonable amount of time (mind that I said "good", not "excellent", that would be another story).

 The next question we should now look into are probably: